-Child Support Laws in Georgia
+Child Support Attorney in Cumming

 The state of Georgia requires that parents provide adequate financial support for their minor children.
 A parent cannot waive child support on behalf of a child.
 Georgia changed to the “Income Share Model” of child support in 2007.
 Previously, child support was determined solely based on the non-custodial parent’s income and how many children were the subject of the order; most courts awarded 20% of the non-custodial parent’s income as child support, though the amount could be from 17% to 23%.
 The new model uses a worksheet to take a number of factors into account when awarding child support.
-This process is understandably complicated, so the assistance of an experienced Cumming family law attorney is important to ensure the best outcome for you and your child.
+This process is understandably complicated, so the assistance of an experienced Cumming family lawyer is important to ensure the best outcome for you and your child.

 Georgia allows any custodial parent or caretaker to seek child support from a parent who should be financially contributing to the child’s care.
 If you are seeking child support, an application can be filed either online or in person with the Georgia Department of Human Resources, Division of Child Support Services.
 Once the application is completed, Child Support Services will help you start with initial child support payments or seek back payments.
 A parent may also seek child support by hiring a family law attorney and pursuing a private lawsuit against the other parent.
 Child support is paid until the child reaches 18, dies, marries or is emancipated.

 The current guidelines for calculating child support take into account not just the non-custodial parent’s income, but the gross income of both parents.
 The court will consider overtime, capital gains income, social security income, commissions, income from rental properties, and any other forms of income pre-tax when determining total income.
 There is a common misconception that receiving social security or unemployment means that you do not have to make child support payments, but this is not true.